 The complex role of the apolipoprotein (APOE) gene in the development of Alzheimer's has been studied extensively.

-For instance, researchers know that having one copy of the APOE4 gene variant raises the risk of Alzheimer's by two to three times.
+For instance, researchers know that having one copy of the APOE4 gene variant raises the risk of Alzheimer's by

 And, having two copies of this genetic variant puts people at a 12-fold higher risk.

 Normally, APOE's role is to provide instructions for creating the protein of the same name.

 In combination with fats, APOE creates lipoproteins, which help to transport and regulate levels of cholesterol throughout our bloodstream.

 But why is that?
 What makes the E4 variant of this gene so much more harmful than other variants?

 Researchers at the Gladstone Institutes in San Francisco, CA, wanted to find out.
 Their findings have just been

 APOE4 studied in human cells for first time